Herne Hill railway station: 1988–present: Privatisation

-The upper floor of the station, which had not been used by passengers since 1925, was converted into 3000 sqft of office space in 1991 and rented as 'Tower House' (after the station's distinctive tower).
-The disused freight line to the east of the station was partly reopened in 2009 as a siding for use by Thameslink trains to compensate for the loss of sidings when the Moorgate Thameslink branch was closed.
-The line's connection to the south junction was severed during these works.
-The station had become fully accessible by 2010: lifts were installed to provide step-free access to the platforms in 2008 and a unisex disabled-accessible toilet was opened on the southbound platforms in 2010.
+One other part of the Thameslink Programme was the closure of its branch to Moorgate was closed; to compensate for the lost sidings, the disused freight line to the east of Herne Hill was partly reopened in 2009 as a siding.
+The line's connection to the south junction was severed during these works, and it did not directly improve services or passenger experience at the station.
+The station had become fully accessible by 2010: lifts were installed to provide step-free access to the platforms in 2008, and a unisex disabled-accessible toilet was opened on the southbound platforms in 2010.